 Side Plank Pulse

-Start with your elbow on the floor under your shoulder.
+Start with your elbow on floor under shoulder.
 Your top arm straight to ceiling or with your hand on the hip.
-Keep your legs and hips straight, lower your hips towards the floor, and lift hips to ceiling, focusing on tightening the oblique closest to the floor when lifting your hips.
+Keep your legs and hips straight, lower your hips towards floor and lift hips to ceiling, focusing on tightening the oblique closest to floor when lifting your hips.
 Repeat.

 PRO TIP: Push through your down shoulder, keeping your torso away from the floor.
 If more support is needed, put your top hand on the floor for balance.

 This exercise works your obliques and quadratus laborum, which stabilize your torso laterally.
 A.K.A. it prevents your torso from swaying side to side when you run, keeping your hips healthy.

 IDEALLY DO WITH BARE FEET.
 WALK 30-50 FT ON YOUR TOES.